Self defence is provided for in section 418 of the Crimes Act 1900. To successfully raise self defence, the following must be established:

-- that the accused believed that their conduct was necessary to defend themself or another; and,
+- that the accused believed that their conduct was necessary to defend themselves or another; and,

 - what the accused did was a reasonable response in the circumstances as perceived by the accused.